Respect for Marriage Act: Senate passage

 November 29 Senate vote by state:

 The Senate initially planned to vote on the bill before the 2022 midterm elections.
 However, because it was unclear whether it would receive enough votes to end debate, the consideration of the bill was delayed by Majority Leader Chuck Schumer.
 On November 14, 2022, a group of bipartisan senators, including Rob Portman (R-OH), Kyrsten Sinema (D-AZ), Thom Tillis (R-NC), Tammy Baldwin (D-WI), and Susan Collins (R-ME) announced they had reached an amendment compromise to include language for religious protections and clarify that the bill did not legalize polygamous marriage.
 The amendment specifies that nonprofit religious organizations will not be required to provide services for the solemnization or celebration of a same-sex marriage.
 Shortly after, Senate Majority Leader Chuck Schumer announced that he would bring the modified bill to the Senate floor.

 On November 16, 2022, the Senate invoked cloture on the motion to proceed (62–37) to the amended bill.
 All 50 Democratic senators and 12 Republicans (Roy Blunt, Richard Burr, Shelley Moore Capito, Susan Collins, Joni Ernst, Cynthia Lummis, Lisa Murkowski, Rob Portman, Mitt Romney, Dan Sullivan, Thom Tillis, and Todd Young) voted in favor of advancing the bill.

 On November 29, 2022, the Senate voted 61–36 to pass the bill.
 Voting in favor of the bill were 49 Democrats and the same 12 Republicans who had voted to advance it.
 Two Republicans (Ben Sasse and Patrick Toomey) and one Democrat (Raphael Warnock, who co-sponsored the bill) did not vote.

 Second House vote

+December 8 House vote by district:

-On December 8, 2022, the House passed (258–169–1) the Senate's version of the Act, with 39 Republicans joining all Democrats in voting in the affirmative.
+On December 8, 2022, the House passed (258–169–1) the Senate's version of the act, with 39 Republicans joining all Democrats in voting in the affirmative.